Appeals

 A panel is formed from trained members of staff who are unconnected with your case and will act with impartiality.
 There are protocols for the conduct of the hearing and the appellant will have the opportunity to present their case with the help of a representative if they wish.
 The panel will decide whether the appeal is upheld or not.
 Please note that the panel members are not there to re-assess your work and they will not have the knowledge or authority to change your mark.
 They are not therefore assessing the academic merits of your work, just whether the correct and fair procedures have been applied to the assessment in question.

 You are permitted to bring a companion with you.
-This could be a friend or relative, alternatively you may request to be accompanied by a member of the Advice and Wellbeing team subject to availability.
+This could be a friend or relative, alternatively you may request to be accompanied by a member of the Advice Team subject to availability.
 You are only allowed to have one companion and you are not permitted to have a solicitor.

 It may take a couple of weeks for the appeal to be read and initially assessed.
 If accepted, a mediator will be assigned shortly after this and the meeting should be convened within 3 weeks.
 If mediation fails or is not opted for, then a hearing should be convened within 4 weeks.
 In total therefore, an appeal could easily take 6 weeks or more to be concluded.